 Ginning – method of separating cotton fibres from seeds.
-The cotton gin was invented in 1792 by Eli Whitney; the importance of this invention to the cotton industry throughout the world cannot be overestimated.
-The cotton ginning needed to supply raw materials in a secure and sufficient way to meet the requirements of newly invented machinery for spinning and weaving during the industrial revolution.
-When the seed is taken from the cotton at the gin, it is covered with a lint of cotton.
-In order to remove this, the seeds are put through a delinter, which takes off the small, short fibre from the seeds, leaving them clean.
+The cotton gin was invented in 1792 by Eli Whitney; the importance of this invention to the cotton industry throughout the world is significant.
+The cotton ginning needed to supply raw materials securely and sufficiently to meet the requirements of newly invented machinery for spinning and weaving during the industrial revolution.
+When the seeds from the cotton at the gin, covered with lint of cotton.
+When removed seeds through a delinter, which takes off the small, short fibre from the seeds, leaving them clean.